 1. SPOTS- Please turn your SPOT on on Thursday the 2nd at approx 3 PM.
 This way we’ll have time to confirm all SPOTS are operational and tracking by the time the race starts.
 Teams with non-tracking SPOTS will not be allowed to leave on land-nav missions.

 The SPOT tracker links is here: 2021 SPOT TRACKER

 2. CHECK-IN LOCATION.
 Check-in and match HQ will be at Travis’s house, 646 Wagonhound Rd.
 This driveway is opposite the 646 sign that says “Travis Brayden”.

-3. PARKING: For check-in, you may drive down to the house to check-in.
-For the race on Friday morning, you must park at the end of driveway on the SE corner of where his driveway meets Wagonhound.
+3. PARKING: For check-in only, you may drive down to the house to check-in.
+For the long-term parking during the race, you must park at the end of driveway on the SE corner of where his driveway meets Wagonhound.
 Please make sure your vehicles are fully out of both the driveway and the road.

-4. Check-in will be available 5-7pm THURSDAY ONLY.
-Check-in is required prior to 7:00 PM THURSDAY if you want to race.
+4. Check-in will be available 3-5pm THURSDAY ONLY.
+Check-in is required prior to 5:00 PM THURSDAY if you want to race.
 All competitors and guests on-site must sign waivers (bring pre-signed).
 We will have a brief break period before the race begins (see point 10 “Muster” below).

 5. Please bring a few sheets of paper and a pen appropriate for making field sketches or reports.
 Some type of waterproof or water resistant paper is recommended (rite in the rain, revlar, terraslate, etc), but not required.